[Forgot iPhone Passcode] How to Unlock a Disabled/Locked iPhone or iPad

 Part 4.
 How to Recover Data after Resetting iPhone Passcode

 - Step 1.
-Launch the iPhone Recovery software and connect your iPhone to computer.
-Click “Data Recovery” and then select “Recover from iOS Device”.
+Install and launch the iPhone Recovery software on your computer, then select “Recover from iOS Device”

 You May Also Like: